 JJ is going to be a great trail companion for anyone who enjoys an energetic and fun ride.

-Jasc and his brother, JJ will both go to Michele Skerl of Freedom Equine for training this summer and then go up for adoption.
+Jasc and his brother, JJ will both go to Michele Skerl of Freedom Equine for training this fall and then go up for adoption.

 Jasc is a Virginia Range foal born here on June 10, 2013.
 He's the friendlier of the two, easy to catch in a pen and leads as long as he's still in an arena.
 Jasc is a bay in the winter and a roan in the summer.
 Great personality and loads of energy.